metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1_manifest.md

 Optional:

-- `enable_i_pv6` (Boolean) EnableIPv6 enables IPv6 support for the memberlist based hash ring.Currently this also forces the instanceAddrType to podIP to avoid local address lookupfor the memberlist.
+- `enable_i_pv6` (Boolean) EnableIPv6 enables IPv6 support for the memberlist based hash ring.
+Currently this also forces the instanceAddrType to podIP to avoid local address lookup for the memberlist.
-- `instance_addr_type` (String) InstanceAddrType defines the type of address to use to advertise to the ring.Defaults to the first address from any private network interfaces of the current pod.Alternatively the public pod IP can be used in case private networks (RFC 1918 and RFC 6598)are not available.
+- `instance_addr_type` (String) InstanceAddrType defines the type of address to use to advertise to the ring.
+Defaults to the first address from any private network interfaces of the current pod.
+Alternatively the public pod IP can be used in case private networks (RFC 1918 and RFC 6598) are not available.